Seven & I Holdings to cut 3,000 jobs, close 1,000 stores | The Japan Times

+The number of domestic convenience stores operated by Seven-Eleven Japan Co. dropped by 24 in September from the previous month to 20,993, marking the first fall in five years, company officials said Friday.

-Seven & I Holdings Co. said it will close 1,000 unprofitable 7-Elevens and eliminate 3,000 jobs from its other units as the retailer continues its structural reform and cuts back on 24-hour operations.
+The figures came a day after its parent, Seven & I Holdings Co., said it will close 1,000 unprofitable outlets and eliminate 3,000 jobs from its other units as the retailer continues its structural reform and cuts back on 24-hour operations.

+The fall in the number of stores apparently reflects slowing growth in the industry as the domestic convenience store market has become saturated.

+But Seven-Eleven Japan said the drop was only temporary.
+The company has slowed down the pace of store openings amid criticism it was forcing around-the-clock operations on franchisees despite an acute labor shortage.

 The company’s 7-Eleven Japan business will take a ¥10 billion ($93 million) charge due to the new incentives for the franchisees, Chief Executive Officer Ryuichi Isaka said in Tokyo while announcing the company’s second-quarter results.
 Seven & I said a new midterm plan will be announced next April.